The Barn Theatre,

 Understage: Nothing from understage is to be cut or altered, but may be painted.

-Stage: A PDF plan of the stage is available here (To access a scale plan in .dwf format, first visit www.autodesk.co.uk where you can download a free viewer which will allow you to zoom in, scroll around and print the drawing and then download the plan).
+Stage: A PDF plan of the stage is available here.
 Work in the theatre is restricted to prevent the production and spread of dust and dirt.
 Power saws are not permitted in the theatre and should only be used outside or in the studio.
 Construction work for sets which cannot be avoided in the theatre is to be restricted to work on the stage.
 Items are not to be stored beneath the stage or on the shelves in the dressing rooms or in the studio without prior permission.
 Curtains in the central lobby at the rear of theatre may be used for scenery or props but are not to be cut or mutilated in any way.
 No scenery or props should be placed upon the seating at any time.

 The cyclorama should be treated with care, do not nail, staple or screw scenery to it and avoid standing ladders or scenery against it.
 Please do not mark it, paint it or paint against it.